 - No standard pricing models and costs vary wildly = What do I do?

 The reality is influencer costs do vary wildly.
 An influencer just starting out might accept free gifts, while the biggest creators are working on multi-million dollar deals.
 Costs even vary with the same influencer.
 Someone might work with a larger brand for free one day because they believe it has value, then ask for hundreds of dollars for a post the next day from a different brand.

-Since there’s such a range of costs for influencer marketing partnerships, it leaves a lot of room for negotiation and confusion over price and payment model.
-Influencer compensation typically depends on the number of followers, brand relationship, channel affinity, quality of content, engagement, performance, and ROI.
+Since there’s no standard pricing, it leaves a lot of room for negotiation and confusion over price and payment model.

 Negotiating terms is a daunting task when there are this many unknowns and moving parts.